PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1097 passed, 5 deselected, 2 warnings in 142.82s` for the full direct suite.

 No algorithm, dependency, TensorFlow boundary, or generated artifact changed.

-The next checkpoint should make this two-pass singleton-Reshape family use one shared differential index and `LayoutState`, add ordered transactional runner diagnostics and irrelevant-graph preflight coverage, and replace its two raw production call pairs.
+The indexed singleton-Reshape checkpoint is now complete.
+Both implementations use a shared differential graph index for consumer lookup and all graph mutations, and propagate tensor pruning/renames through `LayoutState`.
+Their two raw production call pairs were replaced with one ordered transactional runner per position.
+Stable IDs are `layout.singleton_reshape_unary_passthrough` and `layout.consecutive_inverse_singleton_reshapes`; order remains unary passthrough before inverse-pair removal.
+Model-only preflight requires two Reshape operators before building state, and each spec has a local single-consumer topology guard.

+Sequential verification completed with:

+- `5 passed` for ordered positive rewrites, graph-output preservation, runner ownership/diagnostics, and irrelevant-preflight efficiency;
+- an AST mutation audit showing zero raw production calls, exactly two runner calls, and no direct operator deletion/insertion or local consumer-map reconstruction in either implementation;
+- Tier 1 `superpoint.onnx` with both specs correctly guard-rejected at both positions, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `1.6666017472743988e-06`;
+- `1099 passed, 5 deselected, 2 warnings in 144.02s` for the full direct suite.

+The generated 18 MB output directory and internal metrics file were deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.
+The next work unit should rerun the raw post-lowering inventory and select the next adjacent independently testable family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`